BlaqueDevs/se-assignment-day-5-technical-writing-and-review-HopeMakena/README.md

   Tech expert
   - focus on detailes and complexities: intricate concepts and technical specification.
   - engage in discussion and debates: encourage critical thinking and open dialogue.
-  - present data and analysis: use charts, graphs and statistical data to support your points.
+  - present data and analysis: use charts, graphs and statistical data to support points.

   Regular folks
 - ecourage questions and feedback: foster an interactive environment where people feel comfortable asking questions and sharing their thoughts.